 Kettlebells are not just my training tool but also my passion.

-Of course training also requires recovery, good recovery requires looking at what goes in your body.
+Of course, training also requires recovery, good recovery requires looking at what goes in your body.
 I’m not strict when it comes to this, but I do pay attention and focus on eating fresh, as direct from nature as possible without preservatives.
 I have a varied diet but in general do not eat much red meat, maybe once every two months.
-I also try to avoid milk as much as possible, but do have my coffee with milk, I don’t mind coffee with almond or soya milk either.
+I also try to avoid milk as much as possible but do have my coffee with milk, I don’t mind coffee with almond or soya milk either.
 I snack on carrots, this has always been my thing, at night I grab a carrot and munch on it like a rabbit, I need my carrots each week!
 I don’t eat sweets at all and try to avoid processed sugar.
-I know alcohol is bad for my body and feel how it affects my training, recovery and performance, also mood, but this is still one of my bad habits, having said that, I’m certainly no alcoholic and would say that compared to other people I’m less than a moderate drinker.
+I know alcohol is bad for my body and feel how it affects my training, recovery and performance, also mood, but this is still one of my bad habits, having said that, I’m certainly not an alcoholic.
 With that said, I don’t go out partying, my parties are on the mountain lugging a kettlebell, or working out.